 Queries

-The third type of Message that an Axon application is associated with is the Query Message, or simply Queries.
-These are messages that request information in a certain format.
-Any application can declare it’s able to handle a query message, and provide a response to it.
+Commands are messages that express the request for data.
+Any application can declare it’s able to handle a query message and provide a response to it.

 Types of queries

-There are multiple types of queries that cane be distinguished.
+There are multiple types of queries that can be distinguished:

-1. Point-to-point queries: They are routed to a single handler, which is expected to return a single result.
+1. Point-to-point queries: These are routed to a single handler, which is expected to return a single result.
 This is the most common type of query.

-3. Subscription queries: These request an initial result and then continue to receive updates as long as the subscription is active.
+2. Subscription queries: These request an initial result and then continue to receive updates as long as the subscription is active.
+The initial result and updates are combined in a single Publisher stream.

-4. Streaming queries: These queries are used to request a stream of results, which are returned as they become available.
+3. Streaming queries: These queries are used to request a stream of results as a Publisher, which are returned as they become available.
+This is ideal for large result sets.

 Subsections